paul-distefano/graphrag-toolkit/docs/batch-extraction.md

 batch_extract_and_load()
 ```

+When using batch extraction, update the `GraphRAGConfig.extraction_batch_size` configuration parameter so that a large number of source documents are passed to a batch inference job in a single batch.
+In the example above, `GraphRAGConfig.extraction_batch_size` has been set to `100`, meaning that 100 source documents will be chunked simultaneously, and these chunks then sent to the batch inference job.
+If there are 10-20 chunks per document, the batch inference job here will process several thousand records in a single batch.

 #### Prerequisites

 Before running batch extraction for the first time, you must fulfill the following prerequisites:

   - Create an Amazon S3 bucket in the AWS Region where you will be running batch extraction
-  - Create a custom service role for batch inference with access to the S3 bucket
+  - [Create a custom service role for batch inference](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-iam-sr.html) with access to the S3 bucket
-  - Update the IAM identity under which the indexing process runs to allow it to to [submit and manage batch inference jobs
+  - Update the IAM identity under which the indexing process runs to allow it to to [submit and manage batch inference jobs](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-prereq.html#batch-inference-permissions) and pass the custom serice role to Bedrock

-In the examples below, replace `<account-id>` with your AWS account ID, `<region>` with the name of the AWS Region where you will be running batch extraction, and `<model-id>` with the ID of the foundation model in Amazon Bedrock that you want to use for batch extraction.
+In the examples below, replace `<account-id>` with your AWS account ID, `<region>` with the name of the AWS Region where you will be running batch extraction, `<model-id>` with the ID of the foundation model in Amazon Bedrock that you want to use for batch extraction, and `<customer-service-role-arn>` with the ARN of your new custom service role.

 ##### Custom service role